joeltdev/weather-forecast/README.md

 Alternatively, you can rename the '.env.example' file to '.env' and add the generated API key there.

 # Run the project
-To run the project, execute the following command: npm start
+To run the project, execute the following command: \
+npm start

+# FrondEnd